devtut/generate/docs/algorithm/binary-tree-traversals.md

 ---
-metaTitle: "Algorithm - Binary Tree traversals"
+title: "Algorithm - Binary Tree traversals"
 description: "Level Order traversal - Implementation, Pre-order, Inorder and Post Order traversal of a Binary Tree"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Binary Tree traversals

 Visiting a node of a binary tree in some particular order is called traversals.

 ## Level Order traversal - Implementation

 For example if the given tree is: